Wang Shiwei: Influence

 Wang's works allowed readers, particularly those of Yan'an, to gain a better understanding of issues like the relationship between politics and literature.
-Partly as a reaction against the Chinese literature that focused too much on the rules of the Party in the 1940s, Wang's work alerted some to the fact that the education on the rules of the Communist Party were not practical.
+Partly as a reaction against the Chinese literature that focused too much on the rules of the CCP in the 1940s, Wang's work alerted some to the fact that the education on the rules of the CCP were not practical.
 He was the first writer in Yan'an who gave a theoretical reflection on reality in his works; in his "Wild Lilies", for example, the bureaucracy and hierarchy of Yan'an were described in vivid detail.

 "While it is tempting to characterize the trial of Wang Shiwei as an illustration of the fate awaiting free-thinking intellectuals in a repressive state, it is clear from the questions raised in the first session that the Wang Shiwei trial epitomizes the difficulty of voicing a minority opinion, especially when that opinion is pitted against a more powerful entity such as the state."

 Apart from that, literature in that period emphasized on the skills of writing.
 There was little concern about the reality.
 Western literatures were very much appreciated.
 However, because of the successful and interesting reflection of reality in Wang's works, people started to appreciate Chinese literature.
 Many Chinese writers also began to write more about the reality, examining on the local arts and the Marxist ideas.

 Wang's eagerness to voice out the inequalities and his critical mind contributed to his success as one of the most representative writers in the period.
 He also stimulated other writers to think about what they should write about from that onwards.